haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/theme-best-practice.md

 ## 主题开发 best practice

 1. When [inheriting]({{ page.baseurl }}/frontend-dev-guide/themes/theme-inherit.html) from a default Magento theme, rather extend, than override the default styles: whenever possible, put your customizations in the `_extend.less`或`_theme.less` file, instead of overriding a `.less` file from a parent theme.
-2. Customize or create new `.xml` layout files instead of customizing and overriding `.phtml` templates.
-For example, if you need to create a new container, it is better to add an `.xml` file and create it there, than override a template.
+2. Customize or create new `.xml` layout files instead of customizing and overriding `.phtml` templates. 例如， if you need to create a new container, it is better to add an `.xml` file and create it there, than override a template.
 Some other customizations that can be performed using layout instructions are the following:

    * change the position of a block or container using `<move>`